lej0hn/GSOC_2024/README.md

 Most of the code from here is used in this [pr](https://github.com/NeuroML/pyNeuroML/commit/562c8249516ad8b15307a6f0e4345c6edaf62a4b) <br/>

-This was used on ''add vispy pr'' and will be tweaked to match the refactored version<br/>
+This is used on this [vispy pr](https://github.com/vispy/vispy/pull/2619)  and will also be tweaked to match the refactored version<br/>
 * **[Add segment picking ability in 3D](https://github.com/NeuroML/pyNeuroML/pull/420)** <br/>

 ## Additional issues posted